Solar power in Morocco

-Solar power in Morocco is enabled by the country having one of the highest rates of solar insolation among other countries— about 3,000 hours per year of sunshine but up to 3,600 hours in the desert.
+Solar power in Morocco is enabled by the country having very high rates of solar insolation — about 3,000 hours per year of sunshine, which rises to 3,600 hours in the desert.
 Morocco has launched one of the world’s largest solar energy projects costing an estimated $9 billion.
 The aim of the project was to create 2,000 megawatts of solar generation capacity by 2020.
 The Moroccan Agency for Solar Energy (MASEN), a public-private venture, was established to lead the project.
 The first plant, Ouarzazate Solar Power Station, was commissioned in 2016.

 Morocco has a power cable link to Europe, the Spain-Morocco interconnection, rated at 900 MW when going from Spain to Morocco and 600 MW when going from Morocco to Spain.
-This is the first electric interconnection built between Africa and Europe.
+This is the first electric interconnection between Africa and Europe.

 Renewable energy transformation

 An International Energy Agency (IEA) report from July 2023 highlights that in 2020, imported fossil fuels—coal, oil, and gas—accounted for over 80% of Morocco's electricity generation.
 It outlines that Morocco has developed a plan to transform its energy sector by 2030, aiming to increase the renewable energy share to 52%, with specific targets of 20% for solar power, 20% for wind energy, and 12% for hydroelectric power.
 This approach seeks to enhance energy security and reduce dependence on imported fossil fuels.
 Additionally, under its Nationally Determined Contributions (NDC), Morocco plans to cut greenhouse gas emissions to 18.3% below its baseline levels by 2030, a reduction that could reach 45.5% with international support.
 To address the solar power's variability and boost energy system resilience, Morocco has also invested in pumped storage hydropower.